 Check your microchipping details

-Dogs can react very badly to the unfamiliar sights and sounds of fireworks and statistics show that in 2017 there was a rise in calls to the Petlog lost pet line at the end of October and beginning of November.
+Dogs can react very badly to the unfamiliar sights and sounds of fireworks.
+Statistics show that in previous years there has been a rise in calls to the Petlog lost pet line at the end of October and beginning of November.
 It can never be stressed enough how important it is to make sure your details are kept up to date.
-Currently 53% of microchips have incorrect owner details, meaning that if a pet goes missing around Bonfire Night, many dogs may not be able to be returned to their owners.
+Currently 53 per cent of microchips have incorrect owner details, meaning that if a pet goes missing many dogs may not be able to be returned to their owners.

 For more information on microchipping, visit Petlog.